Random Perturbations of Matrix Polynomials: Preliminaries

 with the rate

-Indeed, this can be easily deduced from Theorem 2.12, remark after Theorem 2.15 (see also Remark 2.6) and Lemma 3.2(i) of \cite{knowles2}.
-The authors call the local limit law {\em isotropic} because of the form $M_N(z)=m_{\W}(z)I_N$.
-In the next section we will produce local limit laws of different type.
+Indeed, this can easily be deduced from Theorem 2.12, remark after Theorem 2.15 (see also Remark 2.6) and Lemma 3.2(i) of \cite{knowles2}.
+The authors call this the isotropic local limit law because of the form $M_N(z)=m_{\W}(z)I_N$.
+In the next section we will provide polynomials with the resolvent having limit law of a different type.
 Furthermore, since $|m(z)|\leq \omega^{-1}$ for $z\in \mathbf{S}_N$, one has

-Another example of a local limit law is given by the same polynomial $W_N-zI_N$ but now with $\mathbf{S}_N=\mathbf{T}$, where $\mathbf{T}$ is some compact set in the upper half-plane.
-Observe that in this setting we have again $M_N(z)=m_{\W}(z)I_N$ with the same rate $\Psi_N^W(z)$, but the estimate \eqref{ratesup1} can be improved to
+Another example of a resolvent having a limit law is given by the same polynomial $W_N-zI_N$ but now with $\mathbf{S}_N=\mathbf{T}$, where $\mathbf{T}$ is some compact set in the upper half-plane.
+Observe that in this setting we again have $M_N(z)=m_{\W}(z)I_N$ with the same rate $\Psi_N^W(z)$, but the estimate \eqref{ratesup1} can be improved to

 In what follows we will need both constructions presented in this example.

 \end{example}

 Our second example is the isotropic local Marchenko-Pastur limit law.